mikeboers/PyMemoize/README.md

     3: etag
     4: value

-There are constants in `autocache.core` that hold the index values so you will not have to hardcode these (ie. `CREATION_INDEX`, and `ETAG_INDEX`).
+There are constants in `memoize.core` that hold the index values so you will not have to hardcode these (ie. `CREATION_INDEX`, and `ETAG_INDEX`).

 ### Method: `Store.__getitem__(key)`